I’ve finally finished the silver dog collar for challenge 10 of the Historical Sew Monthly! 😀

-My other inspirations were this 1860s silver dog collar, and this 1850s silver dog collar.
-And here’s an antique painting of a dog with a silver dog collar lined with red leather, and a ca. 1840-50s painting of two dogs: the beige-colored dog wears a brass and leather dog collar.
+My other inspirations were this 1860s silver dog collar and this 1850s silver dog collar.
+And here’s an antique painting of a dog with silver dog collar lined with red leather, and a ca. 1840-50s painting of two dogs: the beige-colored dog wears a brass and leather dog collar.

-I used a flat nickel silver sheet (4 x 60cm), filed the the edges and the slot for the eye plate smooth with metal files, sandpaper, and steel wool.
-The holes are bored with a drill.
-Then I bent the nickel silver sheet with a rubber mallet and a tree log, and later by hand.
+I used a 4 x 60cm nickel silver sheet.
+The holes and the slot are bored with a drill.
+Then I filed the edges and the slot smooth with metal files, sandpaper and steel wool; and bent the nickel silver sheet with a rubber mallet and a tree log, and later by hand.

-At first I wanted to engrave the dog collar with my dog’s name – antique dog collars often had the dog’s name, owner’s name and address, or a saying engraved – and with lines along the edges, but I’m not yet skilled enough with my new metal graver.
+At first I wanted to engrave the dog collar with my dog’s name – antique dog collars often have the dog’s name, owner’s name and address or a saying engraved – and lines along the edges, but I’m not skilled enough yet with my new metal graver.
 And I didn’t want to ruin the dog collar. 😉